Baihakki Khaizan: Trat F.C.

+Tampines Rovers FC

 After 2 years in Thailand, Baihakki returned to Singapore to inked an 18-month deal with Tampines Rovers on 14 June 2020.
 Under the terms of the contract, Baihakki would play for free this season, should the 2020 Singapore Premier League resume after being suspended due to the COVID-19 pandemic.
 On 5 December 2020, Baihaikki scored his first goal for the club in an Eastern Derby as he scored a header in the 80th minute of the match against his former club, Geylang International to levelled the score in a 1-1 draw at Our Tampines Hub.

 On April 3, 2021 in a fixture against Hougang United at the Hougang Stadium, Baihakki was sent off after receiving a second yellow in the seventieth minute from a soft push on Tomoyuki Doi.
 The free-kick conceded by him was ultimately scored by Shafiq Ghani as Tampines went on to lose 5-1.
 On 25 June 2021, he make his AFC Champions League debut against 2020 J1 League runners-up, Gamba Osaka in which they lost the match 2-0.
 He went on to play all six of the group stage match against 2020 K League 1 champions and 2020 Korean FA Cup winners, Jeonbuk Hyundai Motors and Thailand club, Chiangrai United with all the match being played at the Lokomotiv Stadium in Tashkent, Uzbekistan.

 On 1 February 2022, Baihakki announced his retirement from competitive football.

 International career

-He made his debut for the Singapore against Hong Kong on 4 August 2003.
+Baihakki made his debut for the Singapore against Hong Kong on 4 August 2003.
 On 15 December 2004, Baihaikki scored his first goal for his country in a 2-0 win against Cambodia in the 2004 AFF Championship.

-He was part of the team that won the Tiger Cup in 2005 and the 2007 ASEAN Football Championship.
+Baihakki was part of the team that won the Tiger Cup in 2005 and the 2007 ASEAN Football Championship.
 Then captain of the Under-23 team, he led the Young Lions out for the 2005 Southeast Asian Games in Philippines and also won a bronze medal for the 2007 edition in Korat, Thailand.
 He lifted the Suzuki Cup in December 2012, after scoring the eventual winner in the first leg.
 Singapore went on to beat Thailand 3–1 on aggregate.

 Baihakki reached his milestone 100th cap in a friendly match against China on 6 September 2013.
 He was inducted into the FIFA Century Club in December 2013.

 In March 2019, Baihakki announced his retirement from international football after amassing 134 caps for the Lions, but he came back from retirement for the 2022 World Cup Qualifiers.
 He played for the Lions in a 2–2 draw against Yemen on 5 September 2019.
 He played his last final match for Singapore on 11 June 2021 against Saudi Arabia at the King Saud University Stadium in Riyadh.
 Baihakki has amassed 142 caps for his country.